|

 marital and family stress, but stop short of

-Most (~60%) of typical American co-parents
+Most (~60%) American co-parents

-are unaware of this lethal
+are unaware of stepfamily realities,

-losses, and dis-integration.
+dissatisfaction, conflicts, and dis-integration.

 Ideally, courting co-parents